edenreich/PHP-Upload-Class/README.md

 }
 ```

-#### here is another method to show you useful errors if something went wrong(normally if you didnt set the KEY)
+#### Here is another method to show you useful errors if something went wrong:

 ```php
 print_r($upload->debug()); // There are some errors only you should look at while setting this up